The First Phase

 Three Things People Can do to Interview Successfully

-- Discovery – identify the landscape where you want to be, where you want to play.
-Define your point of difference, what is special about you.
+- Discovery – identify the landscape where you want to be, and where you want to play.
+Define your point of difference, and what is special about you.

 Tayna’s passion is making a difference.
 One of her strongest passions is diversity and inclusion.
 She has seen a lot of bias in the workplace and is now working to eliminate bias in the hiring practice and recognizing and celebrating differences in employees to retain them and support them.
 To really identify the uniqueness of individuals.

 We all come to the table with bias.
 The bias comes from experiences we grew up and they are unavoidable.
 But it is about recognizing the bias we all hold and being intentional about making our choices and being accepting of the value of differences.

 Diversity, inclusion, and commitment around this work, you have to understand where the bias comes from.
 It isn’t enough to just say I have them.
 One can no longer say, that is just how I’ve always done it.